-“In my opinion, HPV vaccination is a life-saver and it’s the best weapon we have to save millions of women who could die from this killer cancer” – Joe Tooma, Chief Executive Officer at ACCF
+HPV vaccination is a life-saver and it’s the best weapon we have to save millions of women who could die from this killer cancer.

-This May we celebrated a monumental milestone as we reflected on the 10th anniversary of the first ever National HPV Vaccination Program implemented in a developing country.
+This May 2020 ACCF celebrated a monumental milestone as we reflected on the 10th anniversary of the first ever National HPV Vaccination Program implemented in a developing country.

 In 2010 ACCF partnered with officials from the Himalayan Kingdom of Bhutan including Her Majesty the Royal Grandmother of Bhutan, the Royal Government of Bhutan and MSD (Merck & Co Inc) to successfully deliver the National HPV Vaccination Program in Bhutan.
 This was especially exciting to be a part of as Bhutan became the first low/middle-income country to initiate a program against human papillomavirus (HPV).